-Perched on the north west coast of the Orkney mainland, Aikerness boats some of the most beautiful views you'll find in this part of the world.
+Perched on the north west coast of the Orkney mainland, Aikerness boasts some of the most beautiful views you'll find in this part of the world.

 The beach is technically known as the Sands of Evie, and the golden sand overlooks the uninhabited island of Eynhallow and Rousay beyond.
 It can be a wild place when the wind is blowing, but during calmer weather you can paddle in the shallow water and watch seals in the sea just offshore.

 It's a great place to spot ducks and other birdlife too.
 And, as with many parts of Orkney, there is a fascinating historical attraction nearby too.
 At the east end of the bay you'll find the Broch of Gurness, the incredible remains of an Iron Age settlement.